Is Bestow Term Life Insurance Right For You?

 The basics on Bestow

 Bestow is a company aiming to make the process of purchasing term life insurance simpler.
-On their site, the company notes that their service not only provided “easy and affordable” coverage but also does away with some of the hurdles traditional life insurance providers erect such as lengthy applications, medical examinations, and more.
-They also advertise speedy decisions that will let your secure coverage as soon as possible.
+On their site, the company notes that their service not only provides “easy and affordable” coverage but also does away with some of the hurdles traditional life insurance providers erect, such as lengthy applications, medical examinations, and more.
+They also advertise speedy decisions that will let you secure coverage as soon as possible.

-Bestow is headquartered in Dallas and recently raised $15 million in a Series A round of funding led by Valar Ventures and New Enterprises Associates.
+Bestow is headquartered in Dallas and recently raised $50 million in a Series B round of funding led by Valar Ventures with participation from NEA, Morpheus Ventures, and Core Innovation Capital, and Sammons Financial.

 What Bestow offers

 Currently Bestow offers term life policies of up to $1 million.
 These plans are backed via a partnership with North American Company.
-Here’s a quick look at different plans and pricing:
+Here’s a quick look at current plans and starting pricing (note: final policy price will depend on several factors).

-It’s important to note that Bestow only provides policies backed by North American Company.
+It’s important to note that Bestow only provides policies backed by North American Company for Life and Health Insurance®.
 This means that there’s no comparison tool to shop different options from various providers.
 However you can view different coverage options by adjusting the payout and term lengths using Bestow’s quote tool (more on that later).

 Are there restrictions on Bestow policies?

-Something to note about Bestow is that, at this time, it’s not yet available in every state.
-While coverage is now on sale in 48 states, those in Georgia, New York, or Puerto Rico will have to wait a bit longer.
-That said, the company is licensed in Georgia so that could soon be their 49th state.
-Plus, considering they were only in 37 states as of August 2018, it’s clear that Bestow has been expanding quickly.
+Something to note about Bestow is that, at this time, it’s not yet available in every state — although they plan on continuing to expand nationwide throughout 2020.
+Policies are available to apply for in 49 states as, unfortunately, those in New York won’t be able to get coverage through Bestow.
+Considering they were only in 37 states as of August 2018, it’s clear that Bestow has been expanding quickly.

 In terms of other restrictions, only those age 45 or younger may purchase 20-year term life policies from Bestow.
 Similarly those over 55 and a half may not purchase any policies from the company.
 On the other end of things, those under 21 are also ineligible for coverage from Bestow.